-Everyone is looking for a better life especially in hot places like Morocco.
-A place where you can remake your life, thinking about investments in Morocco property, education, food culture, and others.
+Life in Morocco: Everyone is looking for a better life, especially in hot places like Morocco.
+A place where you can remake your life, thinking about business in Morocco property, education, food culture, and others.

 Quality of life is the level of well-being felt by an individual or his/her family.
-It is not a tangible concept, and therefore cannot be measured directly.
+It is not a tangible concept.
+Therefore, cannot be measured directly.
 Additionally, quality of life consists of two components.
 One is a physical aspect that includes such things as health, diet, as well as protection against pain and disease.
 The second component is psychological in nature.
-This two characteristic includes such things as stress, worry, pleasure, and other positive or negative emotional states.
+These two characteristic includes such things as stress, worry, pleasure, and other positive or negative emotional states.

 It is surprising to determine how cheap things are relative to geographic regions admittedly in the geographical area.
 Street food etc. Is quite cheap but anything geared toward the European audience tends to be a bit expensive.
 Since it’s really primarily aimed at ex-pats or the wealthiest locals.
 Whereas in Morocco even extremely beautiful places were cheap standards.
 Even our visits to the Megamall in Rabat or comfortable cafes in Casa are less pricey than anyone could expect.